Travel To Tokyo - frequently asked questions

 How do I log my activity?

 Go to the Log Activity page, find your school and team, and you’ll be able to log your activity.
 First, select the type of activity that you did (if it doesn’t fit into any of the categories, just choose “Other” and you’ll be able to describe your activity).
 Next, tell us whether you enjoyed it, how long it lasted and how hard you worked.
-Finally, add the people who took part with you, and you’re ready to submit your activity towards your team totals!
+Finally, add the people who took part with you, and you’re ready to submit your activity towards your team goal!
 If any of the sections are unclear, you can click the (i) icons for extra information and tips.

 What is the Team Dashboard?

-The team dashboard contains all your team stats: the totals of all the sessions recorded for your team, including how long an average session lasts, how much people tend to enjoy activities and how hard they work.
+The Team Dashboard contains all your team stats: the totals of all the sessions recorded for your team, including how long an average session lasts, how much people tend to enjoy activities and how hard they work.
 It helps you see what activities are popular and what new things people could try, and it gives you weekly goals to challenge yourselves and grow.

 What is the School Dashboard?